 How does the IRC help in Niger?

 We first began assisting Nigeriens in 2013, providing emergency and protection assistance to refugees and returning Nigeriens.
-Despite increased violence at the border, the IRC continues to work with local communities and support those in need.
+Today, the IRC continues to work with local communities and support those in need.

-- providing essential equipment and medicine to local health care centres
+• providing essential equipment and medicine to local health care centers;

 What still needs to be done?

-Download the IRC's Niger strategy action plan to learn more about our programme priorities until 2020.
+Download the IRC's Niger strategy action plan to learn more about our program priorities through 2020.

 people with access to clean drinking water and sanitation.